vz-re/angular-graphql-project/README.md

 3. Run `node index.js` to start the server.

 ### Front-End
-4. In a different terminal tab navigate to the frontend directory `cd ./frontend/` Run `yarn` to load all modules necessary for the project to work.
+1. In a different terminal tab navigate to the frontend directory `cd ./frontend/`
+2. Run `yarn` to load all modules necessary for the project to work.
-5. Run `ng serve` to build and serve the application.
+3. Run `ng serve` to build and serve the application.
 (Optionally add the `--open` tag to automaically open in our default browser)

-### Navigate to http://localhost:4200 to interact with the applicaion
+### Navigate to http://localhost:4200 to interact with the applicaion.

 ## Future Work
 Some items I did not have time to complete/include: